-Two terms in cloud computing are often used interchangeably but are, in fact, different are scalability and elasticity.
+Two terms in cloud computing often used interchangeably but that are, in fact different, are scalability and elasticity.

 Elasticity is the ability of a system to manage available resources based on the current workload requirements.
 Scalability refers to the system's ability to scale and handle increased needs while still maintaining performance.
 Essentially, elastically relates to proper resource allocation, and scalability relates to system infrastructure design.